2018 in review: State of DevOps adoption

 However, automated provisioning of testing environments cannot speed up the process of manual testing.
 Some time along the road the management understands that automated unit tests are needed, or the digital transformation initiative will fail under the pressure of technical debt.
 Introducing the unit testing, however, requires a deep redesign and reconfiguration of the whole software delivery pipeline.

-However, the transformational experience obtained during the transition to DevOps, helps businesses overcome multiple operational and organisational challenges, reach business goals faster, spend less and deliver more value to their customers.
-This is a result of a long way and a hard work, yet it is amply justified by the results.
+However, the transformational experience obtained during the transition to DevOps, helps businesses overcome multiple operational and organizational challenges, reach business goals faster, spend less and deliver more value to their customers.
+This is a result of a long way and hard work, yet it is amply justified by the results.

 - Using Agile practices instead of Waterfall methodology

 - Using public or private cloud instead of on-prem or dedicated servers